Outdoor Fun

 Garner State Park in the Hill Country

 Spend a weekend in the most popular state park in Texas.
-Garner State Park in Concan, Texas, lays on the western edge of the Texas Hill Country.
+Garner State Park in Concan, Texas, lies on the western edge of the Texas Hill Country.
 It’s been a favorite with Texans for generations.
-So popular in fact, some families return for the same weekend year-after-year.
+So popular, in fact, that some families return for the same weekend year after year.

-Find cabins, screen shelters along with RV and tent camping.
-Garner State Park offers lots of activities, like mini golf, tubing the Frio River and the popular weekend dances under the trees at the historic concession building.
+Campers will find cabins and screen shelters, as well as RV and tent camping.
+Garner State Park offers lots of activities, like mini golf, tubing the Frio River, and the popular weekend dances under the trees at the historic concession building.

 Planning Guide for Concan and Garner State Park